 Unity lets BMW’s AD developers explore the simulated scenario from any vantage point.
 This scenario shows a vehicle surrounded by unknown objects (visualized as purple blocks) to help evaluate the AD function’s ability to operate with a mixture of known and unknown data.

 Initially, BMW built highly detailed, realistic environments, but over time found that switching to a more abstract visualization style and only rendering key components (e.g., road, vehicles) helped to eliminate data noise and allowed AD developers to better concentrate on the results of each simulation.

 BMW’s AD developers can not only quickly create scenarios for testing, but get immediate, visual feedback on the readiness of their AD function.
 They can literally see how the vehicle performed during the test in real-time 3D, rather than having to parse through data in 2D charts and graphs.

 The visualization and evaluation data (lower-right corner) are displayed and synced in real-time, making it easy for developers to analyze results in context.

 As BMW continues its progress in its AD ambitions, Dunning and his team hope to eventually extend their Unity-based solution beyond its core audience of AD developers.
 The team sees tremendous potential in collaborating with their colleagues responsible for in-car testing to ensure the pre-production Level 3 vehicles perform as promised before they go into full production.

-Learn more about how Unity is used for AD simulation in our whitepaper: Top 5 Ways Real-Time 3D Is Revolutionizing the Automotive Product Lifecycle.
+Check out Unity Industrial Collection or learn more about how Unity is used for AD simulation in our whitepaper: Top 5 Ways Real-Time 3D Is Revolutionizing the Automotive Product Lifecycle.